 Take your baby's temperature to check for fever.
 Check your baby head-to-toe for any injuries.
 Pay particular attention to the fingers, toes, and genitalia.
 It is not uncommon for a hair to get wrapped around part of your baby, such as a toe, creating pain.

-A baby's excessive crying remains unexplained and doesn't go away in 1 day, despite attempts at home treatment
+A baby's excessive crying remains unexplained and does not go away in 1 day, despite attempts at home treatment

 The baby has other symptoms, such as fever, along with the excessive crying

-The doctor or nurse will examine your baby and ask questions about the child's medical history and symptoms.
+The provider will examine your baby and ask about the child's medical history and symptoms.
 Questions may include:

 Is the child teething?